Skip to main content

 A 1942 aircraft worker at the Vega Aircraft Corporation in Burbank, California.
 (David Bransby, Office of War Information)

-A welder at a boat-and-sub-building yard adjusts her goggles, October, 1943.
+A welder at a boat building yard adjusts her goggles, October, 1943.
 (Bernard Hoffma, Time & Life Pictures/Getty Images).

 Engine installers at Douglas Aircraft factory in California, October 1942, working on a bomber.
 (Alfred Palmer, Office of War Information)

 Women from Australia and New Zealand were urged to take factory jobs, too.
-Here’s an Australian poster showing the factory worker in overalls and the ubiquitous kerchief (designed to keep flowing locks out of the machinery).
+Here’s an Australian poster showing one of the Aussie bomb girls in overalls and the ubiquitous kerchief, designed to keep flowing locks out of the machinery.

 The red kerchief became a well-known icon of bomb girls everywhere, as shown in this 1943 illustration.

-Russian women were also pressed into action, which is no surprise.
+Russian women were also pressed into action as bomb girls, which is no surprise.
 Since the Revolution, they were supposedly treated as equals to men.
 It would be considered an insult to emphasize their femininity.
 In fact, they were more likely to be using machine guns than building them.

 But thousands of Soviet women and even children did manufacture armaments.
 This photo was taken at a factory in Moscow in 1942.
-The sign reads: “Defenders of Moscow, the whole Soviet nation is with you!”
+Translated, the sign reads: “Defenders of Moscow, the whole Soviet nation is with you!”

 Japan didn’t even wait until attacking Pearl Harbour in December 1941.
-Their women were counting bullets in this photograph taken six months earlier.
+Their bomb girls were counting bullets in this photograph taken six months earlier.

 Hitler initially promised that German women would be protected from the horrors of war.
 Their sphere of influence was Kinder, Küche, Kirche, meaning “Children, kitchen, church.”